OmarAlbader/OmarAlbader/README.md

 Hi my name is Omar Atheer Albader.<br>
 Computer Science student at University of Science and Technology (JUST).  👨‍🎓<br>
-Interested generally in learning every field of IT and especially in FrontEnd Development. 🖥⌨
+Generally interested in learning about every field of IT, especially front-end development. 🖥⌨

 ## 🌐 Socials: